MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/ediscovery-troubleshooting-common-issues.md

 ### Resolution

-To discover how many export jobs are running concurrently follow these steps:
+Run the following script to discover how many export jobs are running concurrently in the last 7 days:

 1. Connect to [Security & Compliance Center PowerShell](/powershell/exchange/connect-to-scc-powershell)